onekiwano/onekiwano.github.io/_pages/home.md

 <p>
 If you have any question feel free to contact us!
+If you want to be contacted when we are ready to provide a service, drop your email in the following form, or leave a comment there if you know how we could be more useful to you
+<a style="font-weight:500;" href="https://docs.google.com/forms/d/1E2o2-Rb6LJux4GrsUYGZ-c9u7b0fv2G7LCNik30EAdA/prefill">[here]</a>.

 </p>